Thank you for considering contributing to Netdata.

 - Requests additional improvements as things change (e.g. new versions of an API are available).

-We already support various backends and we intend to support more.
-A "sponsor" for a backend:
+We already support various exporting connectors, and we intend to support more.
+A "sponsor" for a connector:

-- Suggests ways in which the information in Netdata could best be exposed to the particular backend, to facilitate meaningful presentation.
+- Suggests ways in which the information in Netdata could best be exposed to the particular endpoint, to facilitate meaningful presentation.

 - When the implementation passes QA, tests the implementation in production.